 The one obvious drawback of a private arrangement is that it is not legally enforceable.
 There is however one way of making a private agreement legally binding, which is through a consent order.
 Alternatively, those parents who make an agreement which has been reached with the help of a solicitor can rubber stamp it this way.

 If a consent order has been granted, then the parent paying maintenance is under a legal obligation to make the agreed maintenance payments, and the courts have the authority to demand payment if it is not forthcoming.
-Proceed with caution, however, as by taking out a consent order you will not be able to ask the CSA or Child Maintenance Service to put an arrangement together for you until 12 months have passed.
+Proceed with caution, however, as by taking out a consent order you will not be able to ask the Child Maintenance Service to put an arrangement together for you until 12 months have passed.

 Unfortunately this process is costly and is not covered by legal aid if your sole purpose for going to the courts is to obtain a consent order for child maintenance.